 • Not enough local doctors to fill the calendar or queue.

-• See a Doctor Now / Schedule Appointment flow had long questionnaire to complete either.
+• See a Doctor Now / Schedule Appointment flow had a long questionnaire.

-• FREE Chat did not connect with doctor at all.
+• FREE Chat did not connect with a doctor.

 • Press, Media, Blog, FAQ, About are not necessary in an app.